grate-driver/grate/Vertex-Shader-ISA.md

 1. "output write index" needs to be selected to the valid output register number (0-31).
 2. To write the result of the vector instruction, bit "vector write enable" needs be set and rD must be either a valid destination register 0-31 or a dummy 63, which is used when only write out is desired without clobbering some of the local registers.
 3. To write the result of the scalar instruction, bit "vector write enable" needs be unset.
-To avoid writing, "output write index" needs to be set to invalid value (32-63).
+To avoid writing, "vector write enable" needs be set and vector write-mask all unset.

-The respective components of the resultant vector of the executed instruction, selected by the vector/scalar write-mask, will be written to the corresponding output register, so consecutively executed instructions may alter only required output register components.
+The respective components of the resultant vector of the executed instruction, enabled by the vector/scalar write-mask, will be written to the output register, so consecutively executed instructions may alter only required output register components.